Do I Need SR-22 Insurance in Texas? A Complete Guide

 The SR-22 filing itself is relatively inexpensive — typically around $15 to $25 as a one-time fee.
 However, the real cost comes from higher insurance premiums.
 After a DWI or other serious violation, you can expect your auto insurance rates to increase significantly, sometimes by 50% to 100% or more.

 The good news?
 Not every insurance company treats high-risk drivers the same way.
 An independent agent can shop multiple carriers on your behalf to find the most affordable option.
-At TAP Insurance Texas, we work with several carriers that specialize in SR-22 filings and high-risk auto insurance, so we can help you find coverage that fits your budget.
+At TAP Insurance Agency, we work with several carriers that specialize in SR-22 filings and high-risk auto insurance, so we can help you find coverage that fits your budget.

 Texas Minimum Insurance Requirements with SR-22